Code-Institute-Submissions/User-Centric-Milestone-Project-Gym/README.md

 # Electric Fitness

 This is my gym demo site created to display my use of HTML and CSS to potential employers and clients.
-It is created with the idea of producing a viable product for a client i.e Electric Fitness owner so that he/she can attract new members to their Gym, retain current members and get across the information needed to get to their client such as; opening hours, classes, location and facilities.
+It is created with the idea of producing a viable product for a client i.e Electric Fitness owner so that he/she can attract new members to their Gym, retain current members and get across the information needed to get to their client such as opening hours, classes, location and facilities.
 All done in a responsive format.

 ## UX